 Circumstances that could lead to someone receiving punitive damages in a car accident case include the other driver being drunk or under the influence during the crash, which is the most common reason.
 The other reason might be that they were driving at a high rate of speed while on their cell phone at the time of the crash.
 Regardless, the basis for the punitive damages must be some violation of the law before punitive damages could be sought.

-An attorney plays a variety of roles in helping to recover damages in a personal injury case.
-A St. Louis County attorney could help you submit your claim, investigate the cause of the accident, interview witnesses, and take photographs of the scene.
+An attorney plays a variety of roles in helping with recoverable damages in a St. Louis County auto collision case.
+Our team members could help you submit your claim, investigate the cause of the accident, interview witnesses, and take photographs of the scene.
 In addition, an attorney could help you calculate the damages owed to you in order to gain an accurate perspective of what you should receive in a settlement offer.